-Awarded to highly accomplished filmmakers in Recognition of Significant Contribution to South Asian Film and Diaspora Stories.
+Awarded to highly accomplished filmmakers in recognition of significant contributions to South Asian film and diaspora stories.

-Tasveer invites submission of films on themes related to South Asia and its Diaspora.
-Feature films, shorts, documentaries, VR/AR/360 films, experimental films, and animations of any length.
+Tasveer invites the submission of films on themes related to South Asia and its Diaspora.
+Feature films, documentaries and shorts.

-The 12-day South Asian film festival, the largest in the US, will foster an atmosphere of creative inquiry, filmmakers and audiences will engage in lively discussions, forums, and other collaborative interactive formats.
+The 10-day South Asian film festival will foster an atmosphere of creative inquiry, filmmakers and audiences will engage in lively discussions, forums, and other collaborative, interactive formats.

-South Asia includes Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, Sri Lanka and its various Diasporas across the world.
+South Asia includes Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, Sri Lanka, Tibet, and its various Diasporas worldwide.

 -- All works must be related to South Asia and/or its Diaspora.
-This includes films made by filmmakers of South Asian origin, as well as those by non-South Asian filmmakers that focus on a South Asian theme.
+This includes films made by filmmakers of South Asian origin and non-South Asian filmmakers that focus on a South Asian theme.

 -- Films that are not in English must have English subtitles.

--- All works must have been released in 2017 and after.
+-- All works must have been released in 2022 and after.
+Some discretion allowed

--- To be eligible for a student film submission, either school name must be in the credits or filmmaker must be currently enrolled in school.
+-- To be eligible for a student film submission, either the school name must be in the credits or the filmmaker must be currently enrolled in school.

--- Films already available online will only be selected in exceptional cases as determined by the selection committee.
-In general, we do not screen films that are already available online.
+-- In general, we do not screen films that are already available online.
+Some discretion allowed by the selection committee.

 Exceptions could be discussed via email to festival directors at email@example.com.